 The cat and cow pose helps bring the baby in an optimal pose for birth.
 It also stretches and strengthens the spine and eases tension.

-- Get on all fours on a mat with the elbows directly under the shoulders.
-Keep your spine and neck in the same line.
+- Come to your hands and knees on a mat with the elbows directly under the shoulders and knees under the hips.
+Keep your spine and neck in the same line and back flat.

-- Inhale, drop the belly to form a curve, and look up.
+- Inhale, arch your spine, and look up.

 - Do this 10-15 times.